moon7-io/moon7-sort/README.md

 - **Performance**: O(n log n) average time complexity, potentially O(n²) in worst case (but rare due to optimizations)
 - **Stability**: Not stable (equal elements may change their relative order)
 - **Memory Usage**: O(log n) auxiliary space for recursion in average case
+- **Small Array Optimization**: The `small` parameter defines the subarray size threshold below which the algorithm switches to insertion sort for better performance
 - **Best For**: Random data, arrays with duplicates, and moderately sized arrays
 - **Not Ideal For**: Fully reversed arrays or when stability is required